Triang-jyed-driung/Adaptive-BVP/README.md

 ```math
 u(x) = \exp \left( - \frac{x^2}{2} \right)
 ```
-This solution fails to converge because $e^{-18}$ is too small.
-But the shape of the solution is correct.
+This is a ill-conditioned problem.
+This solution fails to converge because $e^{-18}$ is too small compared to $u(0) = 1$ in the true solution, so small roundoff pertubations lead to significant errors.
+But fortunately, the shape of the solution is correct.

 Note: This sover is programmed to automatically exit when there are more than 1024 intervals.
-Systems with a large number of intervals require significantly longer time to solve.
+This is partly because that systems with a large number of intervals require significantly longer time to solve.

 The solver runs 13 iterations with 1405 subintervals, and forced to exit because there are more than 1024 intervals.
 The time spent is 2.289s.